After you have marvelled at the sight of Garni Temple, you cannot help but swivel around and marvel at the gorgeous

 The warped columns (see photo below), formed where cooling has been erratic (usually because water has been flowing over the cooling rock), are called entablature.

 The most famous examples of columnar jointing are the Giant’s Causeway in Northern Ireland, and the Devil’s Tower in the United States.

 These days we understand the geological processes that produce columnar jointing, and we have a sound knowledge of geomorphology, and yet we still find the sight of these hexagonal columns bewildering.

 Which makes me wonder; how did the worshippers at the first incarnation of Garni Temple view the Symphony of the Stones?

 Did they see the hexagonal columns as regular, boring stone?

-Or did they think them a statement of the gods?
+Or did they think them a plaything of the gods?

 Practical information and how to reach Garni Gorge:

 Symphony of the Stones, situated in Garni Gorge, is located about one kilometre east from Garni Temple.
 Garni Temple is 30 kilometres from Yerevan, and can be reached via a combination of marshrutka (mini-buses), or on a tourist shuttle.
 More transport info here.